Do you have only 3 days in Mexico City and are you unsure where to start exploring?

 The views from Torre Latinoamericana are stunning.
 Besides being a staple of the Mexico City skyline, this landmark has the distinction of being the first skyscraper built on a seismic zone, and it is in fact known for surviving many earthquakes, including that of September 1985 that was a magnitude of 8.1 on the Richter Scale.
 Since then, it has become a symbol of safety for the citizens of Mexico City.

-The Mirador Torre Latino is open Monday to Friday from 10:00 am to 9:00 pm.
-A combined ticket for the viewpoint and the Museo Bicentenario is 170 pesos ($8.5 USD).
+The Mirador Torre Latino is open Monday to Friday from 10:00 am to 9:00 pm, and Saturday and Sunday from 9:00 am to 10:00 pm.
 You can get tickets here.

 Modeled after the Champs-Elysees in Paris, Reforma is one of the most interesting neighborhoods in the Mexican capital, with lots of museums, shops and good restaurants.
 Its most prominent landmark is El Angel de la Independencia, a tall column with the statue of an angel on top that dominates the view of the area.
 It’s a nice place to end the day before you head to dinner.